liip/LiipImagineBundle/Resources/doc/introduction.rst

 1. They ``find`` a single image based on a given identifier.
 2. They return a ready-to-use ``Imagine\Image\ImageInterface``.

-Check out the `chapter about data loaders <data-loaders>`_ to learn more about them.
+Check out the :doc:`chapter about data loaders <data-loaders>` to learn more about them.

 Apply filters on the original image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~